ArtemGr/bounty/notes/my-net.md

 ☐ Write a couple of components and see how can we plug them together
+→ ☐ a tool for freelancers to monitor [Freelancer](https://developers.freelancer.com/)
+→ → ☐ Fiverr
+→ → ☐ Upwork
+→ → ☐ peopleperhour
+→ → ☐ bountysource
 → ☐ VSCode autocompletion
 → ☐ AI Dungeon
 → ☐ ObservableHQ interface